-3. Use x or ok to close the dialog when the information is no longer required.
+3. Use or or to close the dialog when the information is no longer required.

 The size of the internal Flash memory does not correspond to the available working memory for a project.

 6.2.2.4 Calibrating the touch screen